SERVICING QUEENSLAND

 Why do I need a PPS?

-If there is a need to clear vegetation within a flora trigger area (green shading on the regulated vegetation property report) then are PPS is likely to be required.
+If there is a need to clear vegetation within a flora trigger area (green shading on the regulated vegetation property report) then a PPS is likely to be required.
 There are exemptions listed under the Nature Conservation Act 1992 that permit the clearing of vegetation for routine maintenance activities.

 4 Elements Consulting can provide you with information on whether your planned works is within a protected plant trigger area and determine whether or not exemptions apply in your case.